 Another problem faced by vacant commercial premises is burst pipes.
-Empty properties of all kinds are at higher risk of burst pipe damage in part due to the water leakage that may go undetected for some time, leading to a considerable amount of damage and then expensive repairs.
+Empty properties of all kinds are at higher risk of burst pipe damage, in part due to the water leakage that may go undetected for some time, leading to a considerable amount of damage; and then expensive repairs.

-One way of dealing with this problem is to ensure you have vacant property inspections carried out on a regular basis and by ensuring that you have specialist sensors in the property that can detect changes in water-flow that may occur in a pipe or plumbing system.
+One way of dealing with this problem is to ensure you have vacant property inspections carried out on a regular basis, and by ensuring that you have specialist sensors in the property that can detect changes in water-flow that may occur in a pipe or plumbing system.

 Theft from Commercial Properties

 Fly-tipping also poses a headache for commercial property owners and will usually be very costly.
 According to recent GOV.UK statistics, the number of fly-tipping incidents is increasing each year.
-In 2016/2017 alone, there were over one million recorded incidents of fly-tipping across the UK, a 7% increase on the previous year.
+In 2016/2017 alone, there were over a million recorded incidents of fly-tipping across the UK, a 7% increase on the previous year.

 There are ways in which you can diminish the chances of fly-tipping occurring.
-For example, installing CCTV cameras and alarms are an excellent way to prevent fly-tippers, who will be aware that their actions will be caught on camera, acting as a deterrent.
+For example, installing CCTV cameras and alarms are an excellent way to prevent fly-tippers – who will be aware that their actions will be caught on camera, acting as a deterrent.

 Installing secure perimeter fencing and concrete barriers can also help to prevent fly-tippers trying to dump bags of waste on your property too.